 Sailors tell tall-tales of machine-minds going insane and turning against their masters.
 The engineers who build the devices know this is a fundamental misunderstanding.
 A "mechanical brain" is nothing like a brain; it has no volition and no agency.
 It is a clockwork device to calculate orbital trajectories, intersection ranges, and other matters which would be slow and imprecise for a (non-Avian) pilot to calculate by hand.
 It can only turn against its masters in the way of all machines: by failing, like a jammed gun or a leaking oxygen tube.

 Still, Parliament dreams of a machine-mind that can not only calculate but decide what must be calculated.
 Then the grim-faced Avian engineers would be made obsolete.
-Perhaps Lith would be able to exploit Ava's greatest secret: the Sewing Drive, which allowed Avian freedom-fighters of the Second Battery War to cross the System faster than transmissions that warned of their approach.
+Perhaps Lith would be able to exploit Ava's greatest secret: the Sewing Drive, which allowed Avian freedom-fighters of the Second Battery War to cross the System faster than the radio waves that warned of their approach.

 The B.S.L.
 Hand That Feeds is a research vessel in orbit around one of Satanazes' dead moons.
 Two years ago they began experimenting with a new non-invasive transcranial magnetic procedure on their stock of Woses.
 Their first few attempts led only to aneurysms, partial lobotomies and fatal grand mals, but yesterday they had a breakthrough: if a certain portion of the amygdala can be targeted and electronically destroyed, the Wose loses its hostility to non-Sylvan life.
 There appear to be no other side-effects of the procedure.